 The B Vitamins:

-Thiamin hydrochloride (Thiamine) (B-1) assists the nervous system.
+Thiamin (Thiamine) (B-1) assists the nervous system.
 It is found in large enough amounts in yeast, peas, beans, and grains that if these foods are regularly included in the diet, supplementation is normally not necessary.
 Thiamin deficiency, however, can occur in people taking strong diuretics (loop diuretics) for congestive heart failure, and this deficiency itself can adversely affect heart function.
-Thiamin deficiency is also common in people who abuse alcohol.
-Thiamin is also found in supplements as thiamin mononitrate.
-A small study found that 6% of people suffering from POTS (postural tachycardia syndrome — associated with headache and dizziness upon standing) were mildly deficient in B-1 and supplementing with 100 mg of B-1 daily appeared to significantly improve all symptoms in one of four such patients within two weeks.
+Thiamin deficiency is also common in people who abuse alcohol and is associated with malnutrition, sometimes due to persistent vomiting.
+Signs of prolonged deficiency include ataxia (problems with movement), altered mental state, and paralysis of muscles of the eye.
+The most common early sign of thiamin deficiency is abnormal movement of the eye, known as horizontal gaze-evoked nystagmus, in which the eyeball flickers horizontally when looking to the side or when trying to look straight ahead (as reported in a young women after 4 weeks of frequent vomiting) (Kattah, Ann Int Med 2020).
+Thiamin is found in supplements as thiamin hydrochloride as well as thiamin mononitrate.
+A small study found that 6% of people suffering from POTS (postural tachycardia syndrome — associated with headache and dizziness upon standing) were mildly deficient in thiamin and supplementing with 100 mg of thiamin daily appeared to significantly improve all symptoms in one of four such patients within two weeks.
 This improvement persisted with continued supplementation.
 (Three of these patients were also deficient in vitamin D.) (Blitshteyn, Neuro Res 2017).

 See the Encyclopedia article on Thiamin for more information about clinical use.